 The Connecticut Prenuptial Agreement Act also helps a court determine whether or not a Connecticut prenuptial agreement is enforceable.
 The validity of a prenuptial agreement can be challenged when any of the following situations occur:

-- The agreement was not entered into voluntarily;
+- The agreement was not entered into voluntarily

-- The individual challenging the agreement was not given an accurate disclosure of the other party's assets, income or debts;
+- The individual challenging the agreement was not given an accurate disclosure of the other party's assets, income, or debts

 divorce.
 Unconscionable can be defined as the circumstances under which the agreement was made are deemed unfair.
 One side may have unequal bargaining power, one side may have difficulty understanding the terms of the agreement, or the terms themselves were unfair.
-Additionally, one side made have a lack of capacity or be under certain duress at the time of signing;
+Additionally, one side may have a lack of capacity or be under certain duress at the time of signing.

 Connect with One of Our Experienced New Canaan Prenuptial Agreement Lawyers Today

-Our New Canaan based prenuptial agreement lawyers have collectively negotiated and drafted hundreds of prenuptial and postnuptial agreements, including agreements involving parties with very modest assets and incomes to those with hundreds of millions (and even billions) of dollars in assets.
-If you and your significant other are thinking of entering into a pre-nuptial agreement and you would like to learn more, feel free to contact us at (203) 652-8018 or complete our online contact form.
+At The Family Law Firm Healy Eliot + McCann, our New Canaan prenuptial agreement lawyers have collectively negotiated and drafted hundreds of prenuptial and postnuptial agreements, including agreements involving parties with very modest assets and incomes to those with hundreds of millions (and even billions) of dollars in assets.
+We are committed to protecting the rights and interests of our clients.